When I play with fire,

 - Took a Level in Jerkass

-A once nice and kind-hearted character turns into a rude and callous Jerkass.
+A once-gentle and kind-hearted character turns into a rude and callous Jerkass.

 - Trapped by Gambling Debts

-A character is forced into serving the one who holds his debt, often a criminal organization.
+A character is forced into serving the one who holds his debt, often a criminal organization who makes him do their dirty work.

 - Villain Corner